shwesinhtay111/angular-customdirective/README.md

             ],
       -import { ttClassDirective } from './tt-class.directive';

--ElementRef is a wrapper for Parent DOM element
+- ElementRef is a wrapper for Parent DOM element

--access DOM element via property nativeElelment
+- access DOM element via property nativeElelment

--classList method allows us to add class to element
+- classList method allows us to add class to element

--Input decorator marks the property ttClass as the input property
+- Input decorator marks the property ttClass as the input property

 	@Input() ttClass: string;

--will enable us to use the property binding syntax <button [ttClass]="'blue'"> in the component
+- will enable us to use the property binding syntax <button [ttClass]="'blue'"> in the component

--can create more than @Input properties
+- can create more than @Input properties

--three kinds of directive
+- three kinds of directive

 	1)Attribute directive-(ngStyle,ngClass)
 	2)Structural directive-(ngIf,ngSwitch,ngFor)
 	3)Component

--manipulating the DOM, we need ViewContainerRef and TemplateRef instances
+- manipulating the DOM, we need ViewContainerRef and TemplateRef instances

--easy to listen to the events from the parent or host element using the@HostListener function decorator
+- easy to listen to the events from the parent or host element using the@HostListener function decorator

 # CustomDirective